opendistro/for-elasticsearch-docs/docs/security-audit-logs/index.md

 ## Disable request body logging

-By default, the Security plugin includes the body of the request (if available) for both REST and the transport layer.
+By default, the security plugin includes the body of the request (if available) for both REST and the transport layer.
 If you do not want or need the request body, you can disable it:

 ```yml
 opendistro_security.audit.log_request_body: false